zeitgeistpm/zeitgeist/zrml/neo-swaps/README.md

   prices by sending funds to the pool account.
 - Pool shares are not recorded using the `ZeitgeistAssetManager` trait.
 Instead, they are part of the `Pool` object and can be tracked using events.
-- When the native currency is used as collateral, the pallet deposits the existential deposit to the pool account (which holds the swap fees).
+- When the native currency is used as collateral, the pallet mints the existential deposit to the pool account (which holds the swap fees).
 This is done to ensure that small amounts of fees don't cause the entire transaction to error with `ExistentialDeposit`.
 This "buffer" is removed when the pool is